Our Services

 RSD has been accredited by the Immigration Advice Authority (previously OISC) to provide free asylum and immigration advice since 2018.

-Our team of trained and accredited volunteers (Levels 1 and 2), led by our Immigration Advice Manager, offer free advice to refugees and asylum seekers living in Devon, making us the only organisation outside Plymouth to provide this service at no cost.
+Our team of trained and accredited volunteers (Levels 1 and 2), led by our Immigration Advice Manager, Alex, offer free advice to refugees and asylum seekers living in Devon, making us the only organisation outside Plymouth to provide this service at no cost.

 We support clients with Exceptional Case Funding applications and assist those with No Recourse to Public Funds.
 When specialist legal help is needed, we ensure people are connected with the right legal representatives.